EvanQuan/vim-executioner/README.md

-For example, if you want to run a C file by compiling it first, you can define its command as `'c'  : 'gcc % -o @.out; ./@.out'` in `g:executioner#commands`, which will compile a `.out` fie with the same base name as the source file, and then execute it.
+For example, if you want to run a C file by compiling it first, you can define its command as `'c'  : 'gcc % -o @.out; ./@.out'` in `g:executioner#commands`, which will compile a `.out` file with the same base name as the source file, and then execute it.

 #### Commands